Martiless/nondairy-godmother/README.md

       * In my view, I had created a variable called my_bookings and then used this as the context in my view.
       * In the my_bookings.html page, I had created a for loop to iterate through the bookings of an authorised user and display them for editing or cancelling.
 However, in creating this for loop I had used the wrong variable.
 The context in my views.py file was "my_bookings" whereas in the loop I had used "for booking in bookings" Therefore there was a context/template mismatch.
       * Once I removed the line of code in the view.py file which included the "my_bookings" variable as it was irrelevent and changed the context to bookings (as this was the query that was filtering the user's bookings) the bookings appear on the "My Bookings" page of the site.

+1. CSS was not appearing when the site was deployed.
+      * When I delpoyed the site to Heroku, the site would be built but the CSS was not appearing.
+      * This was something that I could not figure out as I had changed DEBUG to False and removed DISABLE COLLECTSTATIC from the config var (as per the CI vidoes)
+      * I contacted the CI tutors who were able to walk me through what I needed to do:
+            * Set the DISABLE COLLECTSTAIC again in Heroku
+            * Set the DEBUG back to True and commit the changes
+            * Delete all files from my Cloudinary account
+            * I then had to change the DEBUG back to FALSE before removing DISABLE COLLECTSTATIC from the config vars and commit and push the changes.
+            * This then allowed Heroku to Collectstatic and added all the static files to Cloudinary
+      * All the CSS then worked perfectly on the site

+1. PFD files not working on live site:
+      * This was because of the Cloudinary account I have.
+When I tried to add a PDF file through Cloudinary I got the following error message:
+      ***Delivery of PDF assets is not currently permitted for this account.***
+      * My solution to this problem was to create a seperate folder within my Django app called "documents" which housed all the relevant documentations for this project including all PDF files neede for the website and md files.

 1. During the testing stage, it was discovered that both the Newsletter form and the Book a Table form had elements of it that were not showing up as being a required field.
 After a quick search, I found that I needed to provide each field with a handle that checks if the field is required.
 I also added labels for each of these required fields, along with placeholders.